 The Northwest took up the discussion in 1996.
 In 1996, the governors of Idaho, Montana, Oregon and Washington convened the Comprehensive Review of the Northwest Energy System to seize opportunities and moderate risks presented by the transition of the region's power system to a more competitive electricity market.
-Among the keys issues taken up in the review was the impact of electric restructuring on Bonneville.
 After EPAct 92 Bonneville found itself in an unusual and troubling position.
-Bonneville's long-captive customers suddenly had the opportunity to leave the Bonneville system for lower-cost providers of electricity.
+Bonneville.
+After EPAct 92 Bonneville found itself in an unusual and troubling position.
+Bonneville's customers had the opportunity to leave the Bonneville system for lower-cost providers of electricity.
 In the mid-1990s, there were concerns that Bonneville's high fixed costs, including its past investments in nuclear power plants through the Hydro-Thermal Power Program, and costs for fish and wildlife recovery would make it uncompetitive in the wholesale power marketplace.
 One of the key recommendations from the 1996 Comprehensive Review was that Bonneville should institute a subscription-based system for marketing the power from the federal system.